 Maturity.
 The final date upon which the principal of a security becomes due and payable.
-The investment's term or remaining maturity is measured from the settlement date to final maturity.

--Medium term notes.
+Medium term notes.
 Unsecured, investment-grade senior debt securities of major corporations which are sold in relatively small amounts either on a continuous or an intermittent basis.
 MTNs are highly flexible debt instruments that can be structured to respond to market opportunities or to investor preferences.